dog on a sofa, who really wants to help you out with portland real estate

 Signing

-Today is the day you sign your loan documents.
+Today is the day you sign your documents.
 Bring your ID and funds to close (cashiers check).
 If you are not in Portland, often escrow can send a mobile notary to your location to sign.
 This is usually done a few days before closing to allow for funds to clear.

 Last day of transaction

-Loan Funding and Deed Recording
+Funding and Deed Recording

 Last day of transaction